js-phys/general_storage/README.md

 # general_storage
-Repo to store some general info and scritps
+Repo to store some general info and scripts for git, Ipython notebookes and so on